 Top 10 Drought-Tolerant Grasses for Your Yard

-You spend a lot of time and money on your lawn and don’t want to see it wilt in dry, scorching conditions.
+You spend a lot of time and money on your lawn and don’t want to see it wilt in scorching, dry conditions.
 With climate change making rainfall unpredictable, you may want to select drought-tolerant grass for your yard.
 In this article, we’ll introduce you to the top 10 drought-tolerant grasses.

 Drought-Tolerant Turfgrasses

-Turfgrass can use up a lot of water, and in periods of drought, landscaping is often the first target for water restrictions.
-Luckily, there are drought-tolerant grasses available for all Hardiness Zones – a handy metric the USDA uses to determine which plants thrive in which regions.
+Turfgrass can use up a lot of water, and landscaping is often the first target for water restrictions in periods of drought.
+While there isn’t a grass that doesn’t need water, drought-tolerant grasses are available for all Hardiness Zones – a handy metric the USDA uses to determine which plants thrive in which regions.

 Photo Credit: Forest and Kim Starr / Flickr / CC BY 2.0

-Bermudagrass can be considered a convenient turfgrass option or a troublesome weed, depending on the needs of your yard.
+Bermudagrass can be a convenient turfgrass or a troublesome weed, depending on the needs of your yard.
 In agriculture, it’s considered a pest for corn fields and vineyards and is difficult to eradicate due to its deep rhizomes and seed production.
-As a lawn grass, however, its resilience makes it appealing for homeowners in warmer climates.
+However, as a lawn grass, Bermudagrass is often recommended for areas with heavy foot traffic.

 Native to tropical and subtropical regions, Bermudagrass thrives with heavy rainfall but can survive in arid climates with some supplemental watering.
 Its ability to go dormant and produce seeds under stress conditions helps it survive extreme drought.